d-tomerini/aiida-quantumespresso/docs/source/user_guide/calculation_plugins/pw.rst

 cp.x plugin).

-While the input link with name 'parameters' is used for the content of the Quantum Espresso namelists, additional parameters can be specified in the 'settings' input, also as Dict.
+While the input link with name 'parameters' is used for the content of the Quantum Espresso namelists, additional parameters can be specified in the 'settings' input, also as :py:class:`Dict <aiida.orm.nodes.data.dict.Dict>`.

 After having defined the content of ``settings_dict``, you can use it as input of a calculation ``calc`` by doing::

-    calc.use_settings(Dict(dict=settings_dict))
+    calc.settings(Dict(dict=settings_dict))

 The different options are described below.